philmarino/ChessGenius/README.md

 - Build board (how about 64 buttons?)
 - Scale image on PictureBox
 -   built-in size is 127x127.
 Let's start with 64x64
+- Translate FEN
+- Move (by clicking from/to)

+Other ideas
+- Install copilot